NateFerrero/shadow-tribe-doctrine/README.md

 **OTHER/OTHERS** refers to individuals who are not the SELF.

-**PREMISE** means the idea that there is one set of human behavior toward the self and others that will maximize the achievement of the GOAL.
+**PREMISE** means the idea that there is one set of human behavior toward the SELF and OTHERS that will maximize the achievement of the GOAL.

 **CAUSE** means the mechanism or supporting inputs that result in or lead to an outcome.